postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.TestFramework.md

 uid: Metalama.Testing.AspectTesting
 summary: *content
 ---
-This namespaces contains the framework that allows you to test how your custom aspects transform your code.
+This namespace contains the framework that allows you to test how your custom aspects transform your code.
 For more information, see <xref:aspect-testing>.